 It's nothing compared to what Hillary did.

-If you're worried, there's a lot of media buzz about the so-called plan by certain Democratic operatives to sabotage the electoral college and have electors vote for Hillary, at least a half a dozen Democratic electors have signed on to an attempt to block Donald Trump from winning the electoral college majority.
+If you're worried, there's a lot of media buzz about the so-called plan by certain Democratic operatives to sabotage the Electoral College and have electors vote for Hillary.

-The presidential elect electors, mostly Bernie Sanders supporters who hail from Washington State and Colorado are now lobbying their Republican counterparts in other states to reject their oath and in some cases even state law and vote against Trump when the Electoral College meets on December the nineteenth.
+The presidential electors, mostly Bernie Sanders supporters who hail from Washington State and Colorado, are now lobbying their Republican counterparts in other states to reject their oath and in some cases even state law and vote against Trump when the Electoral College meets on December the 19th.

-Even the most optimistic among the Democratic electors acknowledges they're unlikely to persuade the necessary thirty-seven Republican electors to reject Trump.
+Even the most optimistic among the Democratic electors acknowledges they're unlikely to persuade the necessary 37 Republican electors to reject Trump.

-So not only might they elect Trump anyway, they will elect Trump anyway, which begs the question.
+So not only might they elect Trump anyway, they will elect Trump anyway, which begs the question, why are we even talking about that?

 I'm just telling you the things that they have out there today, and that's what they're doing.